isc-projects/kea/doc/sphinx/arm/install.rst

 ``libtoolize``, ``autoheader``, ``automake``, and related commands.

 Write access to the Kea repository is only granted to ISC staff.
-Developers planning to contribute to Kea, should check our `Contributor's
+Developers planning to contribute to Kea should check our `Contributor's
 Guide <https://gitlab.isc.org/isc-projects/kea/blob/master/contributors-guide.md>`__.
 The `Kea Developer's